mert-kurttutan/github-experiments/README.md

 ## About the project

-This repository is to experiment/test github and github CI/CD features
+This repository is to experiment/test github and github CI/CD featuresknn